chase-lab/biodiv-patterns-course-2022/week 3/3 - Wednesday/readme.md

   - Measuring and comparing ecosystem function in experimental data

 ## Afternoon: Projects 15-16:00
--Instructors will present three options for student projects at the end of the day
+ - Instructors will present three options for student projects at the end of the day
 - Question and discussion period